-Inevitably a little person might sneak in for a cuddle, kids will start jumping, and the parents start laughing (or telling them off!).
+Inevitably a little person might sneak in for a cuddle, kids will start jumping, and the parents will start laughing (or telling them off!).

 Don’t be afraid to bump the ISO and embrace the grain.
 You can always convert to black & white which is really forgiving on grain.

 For example, when breastfeeding in the nursery, the siblings may be coming in and out, and they may even have a tantrum.
-Don’t try to direct or redirect in those instances, just capture what’s really happening.
+Don’t try to direct or redirect them during those instances, just capture what’s really happening.

 Stand up and shoot down, kneel down and shoot up, shoot from all sides, and even from behind peeking down on them.

-This is the biggest challenge.
-I personally consider flat light the worst to shoot in because the lack of shadows offers no depth.
+I personally consider flat light to be the worst to shoot in because the lack of shadows offers no depth.
 In those situations, I try to find some shadows near a window in order to create some depth for the photo.

 Explain your process, be friendly, and don’t force anything.
-Shoot whoever and whatever your able to – often they’ll end up warming as they realise a lifestyle photography session is a very relaxed style of session.
+Shoot whoever and whatever your able to – often they’ll end up warming up as they realise lifestyle photography is a very relaxed style of session.

-Take detail shots, take some shots of baby crying, some shots of mum settling the baby.
+Take detailed shots of the baby crying and some shots of the mum settling the baby.
 Continue trying different angles and perspectives for variation.

 Stand on the bed or sofa to get top down shots, shoot from down low, shoot from outside of the room peeking in.

 In the case of siblings, young children love being on their parents bed so you’ll always get some great interactions and expressions.

-I also love shooting in the nursery because it’s the perfect backdrop for newborn photos, and it also showcases their first bedroom in photos for the sake of prosperity!
+I also love shooting in the nursery because it’s the perfect backdrop for newborn photos, and it also showcases their first bedroom in photos, for the sake of prosperity!

-At this lifestyle newborn session, the family had a beautiful old leather sofa which had been passed down from dad’s grandfather, and he had vivid memories of jumping on the sofa when he was a child.
+For this lifestyle newborn photography session, the family had a beautiful old leather sofa which had been passed down from the dad’s grandfather, and he had vivid memories of him jumping on the sofa when he was a child.

-If the light is really bad in my usual preferred rooms (living, nursery and parent’s bedroom) I might avoid one of those rooms, or choose a different room.
+If the light is really bad in my usual preferred rooms (living, nursery and parent’s bedroom) I might avoid one of those rooms, or just choose a different location.

-I like to look for dynamic light – I quite like shadows as opposed to flat light.
+I usually like to look for dynamic light – I quite like shadows as opposed to flat light.
 So I’m not afraid of a rainy day, as long as there is some form of natural light coming through the windows or doors.